edwardrl101/ip/docs/README.md

      3.[E][ ] CS2113 Lecture (from: 4pm to: 6pm)
     ____________________________________________________________
 ```
-On the other hand, if the list is empty, then an error message will pop up.
+On the other hand, if the list is empty, then the following message will pop up.

 Example: `list` (when the list is empty)

+Expected Output:
 ```angular2html
     ____________________________________________________________
     Oh no!
 Your task list is empty!